KhronosGroup/3D-Formats-Guidelines/KTXArtistGuide.md

 ![Node.js setup for Windows](figures/nodjs-setup-windows.jpg)

-4. You can skip “Tools for Native Modules” step by unsetting the checkbox here:
+4. You can skip “Tools for Native Modules” step by disabling the checkbox here:

 ![Node.js setup Tools for Native Modules](figures/nodjs-setup-tools.jpg)